At a glance

 Completing your application

-As well as providing information about your school and future study plans, you will be asked questions relating to the eligibility criteria listed above.
+As well as providing information about your school and future study plans, you will be asked questions relating to the eligibility criteria we use to assess applications.
 Where possible, please try to have this information to hand before you apply.
 You will also be asked to write a short personal statement.
 This gives you the chance to tell us more about why you are applying for this programme and what you hope to get out of the experience.

 As part of the application process, we will seek references from a parent/guardian and a teacher at your current school.
 Please speak to the individuals you would like to provide these references in advance, so you can check you have the correct email address and contact numbers for them and that they are happy to support your application.